creativestyle/checkout-by-amazon-doc/installation.rst

 .. image:: /images/connect_manager_step_3.png

-* After the successful installation, please click on :guilabel:`Refresh` button to refresh the list of the installed extensions and assure that **Amazon Checkout** is present on that list.
+* After the successful installation, please click on :guilabel:`Refresh` button to refresh the list of the installed extensions and make sure that **Amazon Pay** is present on that list.

 * Proceed to the :ref:`post-installation-steps`.